 According to the first author of the article, Alec Brian Lacerda, the spread of the disease can occur through expansion, relocation or in a hybrid way.
 “Diffusion by expansion is divided into two: by contagion, when the spread is observed due to the proximity of territory, or hierarchical, when large municipalities are generally affected.
 In this case, the propagation does not follow a pattern of continuity of territory, it takes leaps, which could be an indication of an urban outbreak.”

 According to Pinter, at the time the vaccination proposal was made, it was taken into account that the virus was only spreading among wild mosquitoes and, as they are not able to fly very much, it was suggested that the spread would be due to the continuity of the territory. .
 “But there was still a question about whether human beings participated in the transmission or not.
-In the article, we confirm that this did not happen, that transmission actually occurred only between mosquitoes and non-human primates, and that man was eventually stricken, but he did not, and transmission did not occur in the city.
+In the article, we confirm that this did not happen, that transmission in fact only occurred between mosquitoes and non-human primates, and that man was eventually stricken, but he did not transmit, and transmission did not occur in the city.
 If the human being had participated in the transmission, it would have been hierarchical, that is, people would appear infected in large cities, the transmission would take ‘leaps’ from one place to another.
 And what was happening was that the virus was spreading in small towns, due to territorial continuity.”

 direction and speed